A wound care center, or clinic, is a medical facility for treating wounds that do not heal. You may have what is termed

 During this treatment, you sit inside a special chamber.
 The air pressure inside the chamber is about two and a half times greater than the normal pressure in the atmosphere.
 This pressure helps your blood carry more oxygen to organs and tissues in your body.
 Hyperbaric oxygen therapy can help some wounds heal faster.

-Your health care providers may recommend other types of treatment, including:
+Your providers may recommend other types of treatment, including:

 - Compression stockings-- tight-fitting stockings or wraps that improve blood flow and help with healing.

 - Ultrasound -- using sound waves to aid healing.